All Episodes

 A grand jury is a group of your peers who convene, you know, depending on how busy the jurisdiction is, once a week to once a month, and they deliberate over cases.

-And then that is what's called a true bill of indictment, and then bam, the person's indicted, an arrest warrant is generated, and they can go get the guy and pick him up, right?
+And then that is what's called a true bill of indictment, and then bam, the person's indicted.

-Grand jury proceedings are typically done in private and they're hidden, okay?
+Grand jury proceedings are typically done in private, and they're hidden, okay?

-Unless it's like a huge case, like with Donald Trump, we found out, oh wow, they're convening a grand jury to indict him.
+Unless it's like a huge case, like with Donald Trump, we found out, oh, wow, they're convening a grand jury to indict him.

-Now, with that said though, right?
+Now, with that said, though, right, that is an indictment.

-You're being indicted by your peers of grand jurors.
+You're being indicted by your peers of grand jurors, not to be confused with a jury that's at a trial.

-A grand jury is not the same as a jury that's at a trial.
+Okay, a grand jury is not the same as a jury that's at a trial.

-Beyond a reasonable doubt up here, probable cause down here.
+Okay, you guys see the visual representation beyond a reasonable doubt up here, probable cause down here.

 All the grand jury needs to do is find probable cause to indict you.